Thursday, June 26, 2025

 May 14, 2025 10:44 p.m.

-Audri Chang’s curly silver hair and thick black glasses are unmistakable as the 71-year-old restaurant owner shuffles between rustic tables, balancing platters of steaming food and exchanging friendly small talk with customers.
+Audri Chang’s curly, silver hair and thick, black glasses are unmistakable as the 71-year-old restaurant owner shuffles between rustic tables, balancing platters of steaming food and exchanging friendly small talk with customers.

 Koreatown eatery Chunju Han-il Kwan has been serving traditional Korean dishes since Chang first opened its doors in 1992, back when she said there weren’t enough streetlights or people in the area for her to walk around after dark.
-Now, Koreatown is one of the most densely populated neighborhoods in Los Angeles, boasting more than 700 restaurants, three thousand businesses and a vibrant nightlife scene.
+Now, Koreatown is one of the most densely populated neighborhoods in Los Angeles, boasting more than 700 restaurants, 3,000 businesses and a vibrant nightlife scene.

 But those numbers don’t paint the full picture.